-The UAMA provides interactive tours that are completely customized to fit the needs of your students and curriculum.
-Our inquiry-based approach allows students to make observations, strengthen their critical thinking skills, and to make connections with art and life.
+Guided tour: Take part in an interactive tour customized to fit the needs of your students and curriculum.
+An inquiry-based approach allows students to make observations, strengthen their critical thinking skills, and make connections between art and life.
+We recommend splitting larger classes into groups of 10-15 students and provide a guide for each group.
 To schedule a free guided tour of the museum, click here.

-To register for a program, contact Chelsea Farrar, Assistant Curator of Education, at email@example.com
+To register for a program, contact Chelsea Farrar, Curator of Community Engagement, firstname.lastname@example.org

 University of Arizona Museum of Art & Archive of Visual Arts